Are you planning on staying in a hostel? Here is the ultimate hostel packing list plus what you don’t need to pack for a hostel stay

 There you have it, backpackers, this is literally everything you need while staying at a hostel.
 You can add other things that might be important to you as an individual but this is the essential hostel packing list.

-Just remember not to overpack (i am gradually learning how to pack less), be friendly at the hostel and have fun while staying at a hostel.
+Just remember not to overpack (i am gradually learning how to pack less), be friendly at the hostel, and have fun while doing so.

 * The adventurous feet is a proud member of the Amazon Associate and other affiliates.
 This means that if you purchase anything through this website, i might get a small commission without any additional cost to you.
 Thank you for supporting The adventurous feet